 Her other concurrent series 'Longing For Certain Things' reflects on the medieval era and technology.
 She alters and comments on sociological concerns utilizing cyborgs, artificial intelligence and historical references, particularly the European medieval.
 Referencing medieval customs and visuality, she brings future technologies into the mix imagining what may happen.

-Kathleen J Graves was an Assistant Professor of Art at New York University and she also taught at Sarah Lawrence College and the International Center of Photography in NYC.
-She was Director of the Advanced Digital Print Studio at NYU teaching about the large format digital print between 2005-2012.
-She is a practicing artist at Gravus Print Studios in the greater New York area.
+Kathleen Graves was an Assistant Professor of Art at New York University and she also taught at Sarah Lawrence College, Pratt Manhattan and the International Center of Photography in NYC.
+Graves was Director of the Advanced Digital Print Studio at NYU between 2005-2012 where she taught the large format digital print.
+Graves is a practicing artist at Gravus Print Studios in the greater New York area.